anniezh12/hiring-engineers/answers.md

 ![](images/visualizing-data/anomaly-summary.png)

-    we can clearly spot that the mysql performance cpu time against system time was out of normal range (in light blue) most of the time and was represented with red color.
+    We can clearly spot that the mysql performance cpu time against system time was out of normal range (in light blue) most of the time and was represented with red color.

 ###                                       MONITORING DATA